Frederick Douglass Papers Internship Opportunities

 For additional information, contact:

-Frederick Douglass Institute for African and African-American Studies
+Frederick Douglass Institute and Department of Black Studies

 University of Rochester's Rare Books and Special Collections